-Group Comparisons at Baseline and 9-Month Follow-up
+Group comparisons at baseline and 9-month follow-up

 Of the 90 patients, 93% were female.
-Their mean age was 24.2 years (standard deviation [SD] = 5.6), 92% were of Dutch nationality, 71% lived alone and 74% were unmarried.
-In addition, 29% went to school or studied, 24% had a full-time or parttime job and 38% lived on social welfare benefits.
+Their mean age was 24.2 years (SD=5.6), 92% had the Dutch nationality, 71% lived alone and 74% were unmarried.
+In addition, 29% went to school or studied, 24% had a full-time or part-time job and 38% lived on social welfare benefits.
 There were no significant differences between the CBT condition and TAU condition with regard to these demographics.

-Table 1 contains the means and SDs for DSH, symptom severity and emotion regulation difficulties in both groups at baseline and 9-month follow-up. t-Tests showed no significant baseline differences on DSH, measures of symptom severity and measures of emotion regulation difficulties, except for lack of awareness of emotions, which was significantly more often reported in CBT than in TAU (t=2.99, degree of freedom [df] = 88, p=0.004) (see Table 1).
-The baseline difference in lack of awareness of emotions was controlled for at the 9-month follow-up.
+Table 1 contains the means and standard deviations for DSH, symptom severity and emotion regulation difficulties in both groups at baseline and 9-month follow-up.
+T-tests showed no significant baseline differences on DSH, measures of symptom severity and measures of emotion regulation difficulties, except for lack of awareness of emotions, which was significantly more often reported in CBT than in TAU (t =2.99, df=88, p=.004) (see Table 1).
+The baseline difference in lack of awareness of emotions was controlled for at 9-month follow-up.
 Furthermore, at 9-month follow-up, significant group differences were found for all study variables, with patients in CBT reporting significantly lower scores of DSH, measures of emotion regulation difficulties and measures of symptom severity (see Table 1).